Haynes Professor of Law

 Author of Criminal Procedure in Practice, The Entrapment Defense, The Prosecution and Defense of Criminal Conspiracy Cases, and articles in the American Journal of Comparative Law and the Cornell, Georgetown, William and Mary, Florida, Southern California, and American Criminal law reviews.
 Co-author of Copyright and other Aspects of Law Pertaining to Literary, Musical and Artistic Works; Criminal Law: Cases and Materials; and Criminal Procedure: Cases and Materials.

+Serving as President of the Association of American Law Schools.
+Recently served a three year term on the AALS Executive Committee.
 Member of the American Bar Association Committees on the Rules of Criminal Procedure and Evidence, International Criminal Law, and Law School Curriculum.
-Chair and member of numerous committees within the Association of American Law Schools.
-Currently serving on the AALS Executive Committee.
 Co-reporter for the National Right to Counsel Committee, 2004-2007.
 Founder of the Literature and the Law Program at the Central Virginia Regional Jail.
 Frequently interviewed by the media (Wall Street Journal, New York Times, Washington Post, Los Angeles Times, CBS, NPR, ABC) as an expert in criminal law and procedure.
 Recipient of the Distinguished Citizen of the Year Award, University of Arizona; Volunteer of the Year Award, Williamsburg Big Brothers Mentoring Program; the Walter L. Williams, Jr. Teaching Award; and was selected in 2010, to receive the Commonwealth's Outstanding Faculty Award, the state's highest honor for professors.

 Working in the criminal justice area is challenging and exciting for both me and our students.
 On a daily basis we confront a host of problems relating to crime, the trial process, and the role of law enforcement in a free society.
 We consider questions such as protection of privacy under the search and seizure provision of the Constitution, the implications of the privilege against self-incrimination, the right to confront one's accusers, and the broad-based need for representation in criminal cases.
 The questions are tough, the answers can be quite troubling.
 In addition, numerous ethical issues occur regularly in class.
 We wonder how the defense counsel can represent the "guilty" client.
 Students ask how far a prosecutor can go in trying a difficult case; we consider the role of the judge in ensuring that both sides are fairly and adequately represented.